StuxVT/Discord-Infostealer-Monitoring/README.md

 ![image](https://github.com/StuxVT/SonicGlyde-Discord-Malware/assets/100985218/8171e62f-5c13-40c0-9ce5-5647c7d9dcee)

-# SonicGlyde-Discord-Malware (Epsilon-Stealer Variant)
+# SonicGlyde-Discord-Malware (Epsilon/Duvet-Stealer Variant)

 Recent updates of this malware have exposed that this is a variant of epsilon stealer.
+There is a signature from Epsilon group in the stage 2 payload.
+However others have identified this as "Duvet" Stealer as well.

 A few of my friends got hit by this malware.
 Decided to reverse it to see what is under the hood.